benjamingwynn/cv/document.md

 - Architected and led the team for developing "Designer", a cutting-edge web app enabling direct manipulation of Svelte source code files through an intuitive WYSIWYG graphical interface
 - Implemented a high-performance build & deployment application using Docker and esbuild, drastically reducing update cycles, decreasing onboarding time for server maintenance and enhancing efficiency.
 - Initiated and headed the transformative restructuring of our system's backend into two separate processes: Data Acquisition System (DAS) and Core.
 This pioneering model allowed for more efficient web requests and probing/data storing, facilitating enhanced network scalability.
-This model permitted individual DAS units to monitor specific devices and utilized a robust communication relationship between DAS and Core using UDP datagrams and websockets.
+This model permitted individual DAS units to monitor specific devices and utilised a robust communication relationship between DAS and Core using UDP datagrams and websockets.
 This major project not only enhanced system functionality but also retained the flexibility for local or multi-server application.
 - Responsible for handling DevOps - implementing features such as hot reload, autoformatting and type-safety into our existing stack.
-- Individually led the development of a custom CI/CD solution, which significantly upgraded our project management system by providing a comprehensive history of unit test failures and creating a standardized testing environment.
+- Individually led the development of a custom CI/CD solution, which significantly upgraded our project management system by providing a comprehensive history of unit test failures and creating a standardised testing environment.
 - Spearheaded the overhaul of our session handling system and introduced standard practices such as cookie signing to enhance security.
 - Handled industrial device protocols for compatibility with existing SCADA infrastructure, employing reverse engineering and optimisation techniques.